- Immigration history of principal applicant and all dependent applicants

 FAQ: What sorts of memberships should I list on page 9 of the I-485 form?
 The most important things to list here are political (communist/socialist) affiliations, military service, or anything that involved weapons training.
 You can also list professional or academic associations.
 There is no need to list things like gym or library memberships.
 If you have have previous military or communist party membership, please prepare a short (1-2 sentence) explanation.

 - Each member of your family who is applying for adjustment of status is required to have a medical examination with a USCIS doctor.

-- PLEASE NOTE: USCIS medical examination results are only valid for one year.
+- PLEASE NOTE: USCIS The medical exam is valid for 2 years, but it must be completed 60 days or less before the AOS is filed, or it can be completed after the AOS is filed.
 Please double check with the team handling your case before making an appointment for your exam.

 - The exam results will be returned to you in a sealed envelope.
 Please send the envelope to us unopened.

 - When you go to your appointment, bring a copy of the latest I-693 medical exam form, so that you can be sure the doctor uses the current form.

 - There is a vaccination requirement for the USCIS medical exam, so you should bring any vaccination records you have to the exam.
 If you do not have any vaccination records, you may be given inoculations during the exam and have to pay for them out of pocket.

 - Please note that all applicants must have a tuberculin skin test or a blood test during their USCIS exam.
 Our understanding is that the blood test is more accurate but more expensive.
 If you might test positive to the skin test (for example if you were vaccinated for TB), then it might be better to do the blood test.
 If you have questions about this, please talk to your regular physician.